apollographql/apollo-ios/docs/source/api/ApolloCodegenLib/enums/ApolloCodegenConfiguration.TestMockFileOutput.md

 test target using Swift Package Manager.

 The name of the test mock target can be specified with the `targetName` value.
-If no target name is provided, the target name defaults to "\(schemaName)TestMocks".
+If no target name is provided, the target name defaults to "\(schemaNamespace)TestMocks".

 - Note: This requires your `SchemaTypesFileOutput.ModuleType` to be `.swiftPackageManager`.
 If this option is provided without the `.swiftPackageManager` module type, code generation